alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation.md

 We need to find how a small change in weight ($\Delta w$), shown int the top left, changes the Cost.
 This change of Cost, is the result of the change in $z^l$ due to change in $w^l$, and change in $a^l$ due to change in $z^l$ and change in $C_0$ by change in $a^l$.
 This is the Chain Rule and this graph representation explains this very intuitively.

 ![backpropogationgif]
+Source : Alex Punnen: Neural Networks from the Ground Up

 Here is a more detailed depiction of how the small change in weight adds through the chain to affect the final cost.

 ![backpropogationgif2]
+Source : Alex Punnen: Neural Networks from the Ground Up

 This is the Chain Rule